lytics/metafora/README.md

 **Q. Where is the metaforad daemon?**

 It doesn't exist.
 Metafora is library for you to import and use in a service you write.
-Metafora is handles task management, but leaves implementation details such as task implementation and daemonization up to the user.
+Metafora handles task management but leaves implementation details such as task implementation and daemonization up to the user.

 **Q. Why not use [Ordasity](https://github.com/boundary/ordasity)?**